soskek/weight_normalization/README.md

 Note:
+- This function only supports links without grand children paramters.
+For example, `chainer.links.LSTM` is not supported.
+(If you transform its internal `Linear` directly, it may work.)
-- This function is tested only for `chainer.links.Linear`, `chainer.links.Convolution2D` and `chainer.links.LSTM`.
+- This function is tested only for `chainer.links.Linear` and `chainer.links.Convolution2D`.
 Thus, this can not guarantee that this will work for other untested links which have parameters of `ndim >= 2` (e.g., `chainer.links.ConvolutionND`, `chainer.links.Deconvolution2D`).

 This function works in both chainer v1 and v2 (current).